Conscription in Denmark: Military and non-military duty

 According to the Danish Law of Conscription from 12 December 2003, §2, one must provide conscription for the military (the Danish Defence) or perform a non-military duty, for example in the Danish Emergency Management Agency, as an aid worker in a developing country or, if a conscientious objector (militærnægter), in the civil service.
 Voluntary service in the armed forces or emergency services can, according to rules set by the Minister of Defence, take the place of military service.

 Number of participants

 In 2006, 76% of conscripts were volunteers, a number which rose to 99.1% in 2014.
 The other 0.9% (19 individuals) were forced to serve in the military.

 In 2012, the number of conscripts was lowered from 5,000 participants to 4,200 participants.
 This is being upheld until 2020.

+Since the Russo-Ukrainian war post 2022, many Danish parties have engaged in talks about increasing the number of conscripts up to 15,000 in the upcoming years.
+This is part of the state's plan which works to improve the Danish army’s capabilities at defence, which have suffered greatly since the end of the Cold War.

 Rights

 To protect the rights of the conscripts, the Conscription Council (Værnepligtsrådet) was created in 1968.
-It works as an independent Trade union and is focused on handling the interests of the conscripts.
+It works as an independent trade union and is focused on handling the interests of the conscripts.

 Criticism

-The topic is heavily criticized on grounds of gender discrimination, involuntary servitude and economic reasons.
+Conscription is heavily criticized on grounds of involuntary servitude and economic reasons.
 According to a poll from July 2011, 2 out of 3 Danes want conscription abolished.